Analysis | From Paul Ryan acolyte to Trump disciple: Elise Stefanik sets out to replace Liz Cheney in GOP leadership

-“I was 29 at the time, and instead of complaining about the state of American politics from the sidelines, I started the process of running for Congress,” Stefanik told a crowd of young GOP staff in March 2016.
+“I was 29 at the time, and instead of complaining about the state of American politics from the sidelines, I started the process of running for Congress,” Stefanik (R-N.Y.) told a crowd of young GOP staff in March 2016.
 She introduced the man who had just become House speaker as “a happy warrior who understands the power of an idea, the power of the American idea.”

 That version of Stefanik no longer exists.

-Instead, over the last 18 months, the congresswoman has morphed into a disciple of Donald Trump’s vision for the Republican Party.
+Instead, over the past 18 months, the congresswoman has morphed into a disciple of former president Donald Trump’s vision for the Republican Party.

 She has studiously made allies out of the firebrands in the House Freedom Caucus, who spent three years opposing Ryan’s work as speaker, and she now revels in engaging in “cancel culture” wars on cable news and social media.

-She first caught Trump’s attention during the 2019 impeachment, winning his full support Wednesday when the ex-president announced his support of Stefanik’s effort to oust Rep. Liz Cheney (R-Wyo.) for the No. 3 post in House GOP leadership.
+She first caught Trump’s attention during the 2019 impeachment, winning his full support Wednesday when the former president announced his support of Stefanik’s effort to oust Rep. Liz Cheney (R-Wyo.) from the No. 3 post in House GOP leadership.

 “Elise Stefanik is a far superior choice, and she has my COMPLETE and TOTAL endorsement for GOP Conference Chair,” Trump said in a statement.